maxscn/skrift/README.md

 ## Introduction

-Skrift is for PDFs what skrift is for creating emails.
+Skrift is for PDFs what skrift is for creating documents.
 It provides a set of components, a preview server, a self-hostable service for generating PDFs.

 ## Why